fgx/fgx.github.io/sandbox/flightpath/readme.md

 * Loads and displays a 3D model of a Cessna C172P
 * Reads 3D terrain data from a file and displays a 3D mesh
 * Requests a Google map static bitmap and displays the result as a texture on the mesh
-	* reoltion of the bitmap is programatically adjustable
+	* Resolution of the bitmap is programmatically adjustable
 * Reads flightpath data from a CSV file
 * Draws a red 3D flightpath from the data
 * Simulates the motion of an aircraft following the path